 What is however, an “adequate” compensation?
-As per an American study, a kidney donation subjects the individual to a loss of around 4.5 years of livelihood, which in monetary terms, equates to around 98000 US dollars[9].
+As per an American study, a kidney donation subjects the individual to a loss of around 4.5 years of livelihood, which in monetary terms, equates to around 98000 US dollars[10].
 Needless to say that such an exorbitant sum of money can’t be afforded by everyone and only a privileged few would benefit[9].
+Additionally, what would be “adequate” would also vary, from country to country.
+Though the importance of a kidney is the same, be it in a developed, or a developing nation, the compensation, needless to say, would never be the same, unless regulated by an appellate authority worldwide.

-Taking this a step even further, some people have even advocated an “Organ Auction” in a legalised manner, to ensure that the donor is adequately compensated, by the highest bidder or synchronously by the recipient and a government authority, specifically set up for this purpose.
+Taking this a step even further, some people have even advocated an “Organ Auction” in a legalised manner, to ensure that the donor is adequately compensated, by the highest bidder or synchronously by the recipient and a government authority, specifically set up for this purpose.In today’s society, where “health insurance” is sacrosanct, altruists have advocated such insurance for these “unrelated donors”, so as to be take care-of, both medically as well in the long term, for any loss of “productive life-years” due to organ donation, at any later stage and age of life.

 Ethicists and disciplinarians would however beg to differ.
 They would say that a “kidney” is not a “commodity” to be bought and sold, and the procedure of organ donation has short and long term effects on the donor as well as his/her family, and this needs thorough understanding and awareness.
+Not only in the pre-donation workup, but also later in life, with annual health check-ups, organ donors need to be followed up for their lifetime, to pre-emptively pick up and treat any possible disease or infirmity.

+Most of the unrelated, “altruistic” donors and their “unwillingly-willing” families are not even aware of the possible aftermath of the procedure, as well as the long term effects, and the only stimulus for donation, remains “monetary”, so as to overcome immediate socio-economic difficulties, and as such, they may be inadequately worked-up for donation, so as to fastrack the entire process.

+Though legalisation of unrelated donation may help overcome the acute organ shortage, this should not be without its own “disclaimer”

+The Indian Scene & State of Mind:

-Currently, there are over 120 transplant centres in India, performing around 3000-4000 kidney transplants annually, with rough estimates of around 15% as unrelated transplants, where donation was done out of “love and affection”[10].
-The economic disparity between the donors and recipients however makes it a very hard pill to digest, as to how these downtrodden people suddenly developed such affection towards the economically sound recipient.
+Currently, there are over 120 transplant centres in India, performing around 3000-4000 kidney transplants annually, with rough estimates of around 15% as unrelated transplants, where donation was done out of “love and affection”[11].
+Being done against the legal appellate authority’s knowledge, it is impossible to judge the exact numbers of such unrelated transplants being done both in India as well as elsewhere, and these figures could just be those that can be extrapolated from the microscopic to the gross level.
+This however, doesn’t dampen the overall issue, rather makes it all the more significant to be dealt with.

+Nevertheless, the economic disparity between the donors and recipients however makes it a very hard pill to digest, as to how these downtrodden people suddenly developed such affection towards the economically sound recipient.
 Nevertheless, it is clearly evident that the THO act, despite having been passed more than 20 years ago, has neither curbed commerce, nor helped in promotion of deceased donation, to bridge the rift.